Allyson Baughman, MPH, PhD

-Allyson received a Master of Public Health from the Boston University School of Public Health in 2007.
-She received her Ph.D. in public policy and public affairs from the McCormack Graduate School of Policy and Global Studies at the University of Massachusetts, Boston.
-For her dissertation project, she studied the impact of work requirements under 1996 welfare policy reform on the health of low-income single mothers.
+Allyson has over 12 years of experience in program evaluation and public health research on a range of topics, including food insecurity, chronic homelessness, gender-based violence, the needs of lesbian, gay, and bisexual cancer survivors, Community Health Worker programs, and health care financing.
+She received a Master of Public Health from the Boston University School of Public Health, and a PhD in public policy and public affairs from the McCormack Graduate School of Policy and Global Studies at the University of Massachusetts, Boston.
+For her dissertation project, she studied the impact of work requirements under welfare policy reform in 1996 on the health of low-income single mothers.

 Allyson has had seven cats and three dogs as pets in her life.